Cannery Row (film): Production

-Raquel Welch was originally cast as Suzy but was fired after the first few days of production and replaced by actress Debra Winger, who was 15 years her junior.
+Raquel Welch was originally cast as Suzy DeSoto but was fired after the first few days of production and replaced by actress Debra Winger, who was 15 years her junior.
 Welch sued the filmmakers for breach of contract.
-In the case, MGM claimed Welch was fired for being a "temperamental actress" whose behaviour caused the film to go overbudget.
-She insisted on doing her hair and make-up at home, and would refuse to co-operate with the director or producers unless she got her own way, thus breaching her $250,000 pay or play contract herself.
+In the case, MGM claimed Welch was fired for being a "temperamental actress" whose behavior caused the film to go overbudget.
+She insisted on doing her hair and make-up at home, and would refuse to co-operate with the director David S. Ward or producers unless she got her own way, thus breaching her $250,000 pay or play contract herself.
 Welch won the case, and was awarded a reported settlement of $10.8 million in court in 1986.
 The judgement was upheld at an appeal in 1990, but the whole affair tarnished Welch's reputation in Hollywood.
 After launching her lawsuit, Welch was never offered another starring role in a major motion picture again.
+Second unit filming took place in San Diego, California.

 Reception

 Critical reception

 In his two-and-a-half star review, Chicago Sun-Times film critic Roger Ebert wrote of the film: "The movie is almost always good to look at, thanks to Richard MacDonald's sets (he linked together two giant sound stages) and Sven Nykvist's photography.
 And Nolte and Winger are almost able to make their relationship work, if only it didn't seem scripted out of old country songs and lonely hearts columns.
 It's tough to pull off a movie like this, in the semi-cynical 1980s (it would have been impossible in the truly cynical seventies).
 I guess we no longer believe in the essential heroism of the little guy, and in the proposition that anyone can succeed with a little luck."
-Vincent Canby of The New York Times dubbed the film 'precious nonsense' and felt it was a poor adaptation of Steinbeck.
-Variety praised Nolte and Winger's performance, but felt the material wasn't up to them.
+Vincent Canby of The New York Times dubbed the film "precious nonsense" and felt it was a poor adaptation of John Steinbeck's novels Cannery Row and Sweet Thursday.
+Variety praised Nolte and Winger's performance, but felt the material was not up to them.

-Cannery Row holds a 71% rating on Rotten Tomatoes film review aggregator based on 7 reviews by critics.
+Cannery Row holds a 75% rating on Rotten Tomatoes film review aggregator based on 8 reviews by critics.

 MGM reaction

-MGM head of production David Begelman later said he should not have greenlit the film, saying it "was beyond the reach of the filmmaker to realise the wonderful, wonderful values he had in a brilliant script."
+MGM head of production David Begelman later said he should not have greenlit the film, saying it "was beyond the reach of the filmmaker to realize the wonderful, wonderful values he had in a brilliant script."